Alan Crichton – “NEW WATERCOLORS” – August 5th – September 11th, 2022. Alan Crichton E-Catalogue 2022

 These are small paintings, but they are packed.
 To me they feel three times larger that they are.
 They feel as spontaneous as any watercolor, yet I love their density.
 They aren’t especially realistic, but they are generally representational.

 The paintings start pretty randomly with colors and brushes.
 I like a lots of watery, overlapping washes and definite strokes.
 A suggestion arises – either by subject or abstraction – and I take it up, see where it leads me, then often reject it.

 Eventually, I arrive with an image that says “Hello, here I am.
 Do you see me?”
 And that’s when I stop.”

-ALAN CRICHTON is a sculptor, printmaker and teacher living in Liberty, Maine.
-Educated at the University of Pennsylvania, the Pennsylvania Academy of the Fine Arts, Goddard College and the Skowhegan School of Painting and Sculpture, he has taught at the Farnsworth Museum, Colby College and the MFA program at Vermont College.
-He has exhibited throughout Maine for over twenty-five years.
-His award-winning column of art appreciation and opinion, Hi-Lo Art, appeared in the Waldo Independent, the Camden Herald and Art New England.
+ALAN CRICHTON is an artist living in Liberty, Maine since 1971.
+Crichton was educated at the University of Pennsylvania, the Pennsylvania Academy of the Fine Arts, Goddard College, Skowhegan School of Painting and Sculpture, and the New York Studio School.
+He has taught at Colby College, the MFA program at Vermont College, Waterfall Arts and the Farnsworth Museum in Rockland, ME.
+He has exhibited throughout Maine for over forty years.
+His award-winning column of art appreciation and opinion, Hi-Lo Art, appeared in the Waldo Independent, the Republican Journal, the Camden Herald, Art New England, the Maine Arts Journal and the Free Press.

+In 2000, Crichton and a group of friends founded the Arts Center at Kingdom Falls, a non-profit, artists’ residency and community arts education organization, now known as Waterfall Arts, with locations in Belfast, Maine.
 Crichton’s sculpture, drawings and paintings are in numerous collections throughout Maine, New England and New York.

-In 2000, Crichton and a group of friends founded the Arts Center at Kingdom Falls, a non-profit, artists’ residency and community arts education organization, now known as Waterfall Arts, with locations in Montville and Belfast, Maine.
-Waterfall Arts offers arts education, exhibits, artists’ residencies and events for mid-coast Maine and beyond.